jbx-protocol/juice-docs/docs/user/project.md

 We also have a [video tutorial](https://www.youtube.com/watch?v=2s2OyxG_rvo).
 If you need help, [join our Discord](https://discord.gg/juicebox) or [contact onboarding](https://juicebox.money/contact).
 :::

+To begin, visit [juicebox.money/create](https://juicebox.money/create).
+You will need to have an Ethereum wallet and some ETH to pay for gas fees.

+- If you need an Ethereum wallet, visit [Metamask.io](https://metamask.io/) to set one up.
+- To experiment before committing to mainnet, you can use the [Goerli Testnet juicebox.money](https://goerli.juicebox.money/).

 What to know beforehand:

 - You can edit all of your project's rules over time — this allows your project to evolve as your community does.
 - When you create a Juicebox project, an *Owner NFT* is minted to your wallet.
 Only the holder of that NFT (you, the "project owner") can edit the project's rules.
 Nobody else can edit your project's rules — not even JuiceboxDAO.
-- This guide is based on [juicebox.money](https://juicebox.money).
+- This guide is based on [juicebox.money](https://juicebox.money/create).
 If you're setting up your project somewhere else, the steps might be different.

 ## Project Settings